Intrinsically Safe Knowledge Base

 1. What does ATEX stand for?

-ATEX stands for “Atmosphères Explosibles,” referring to equipment safety in explosive atmospheres.
+ATEX stands for “Atmosphères Explosibles,” a French term for explosive atmospheres.
+It refers to the European directives for equipment safety in these environments.

 2. Is ATEX certification mandatory?